katherine-welbourne/imdb-sentiment-analysis/README.md

    python3 run_gradio_movie_sentiment.py
    ```

-3. Open the Gradio app in your browser using the local URL provided in the terminal (e.g., `http://127.0.0.1:7860`).
+3. Open the Gradio app in your browser using the local URL provided in the terminal.

 ### **Option 2: Terminal-Based App** 💻
 1. Run the terminal-based script: